DanzhouWu/TSRA/two_device/TransitionProbaility/README.md

-# This file is to get the transition probability matrix
+# This file is an example for getting the transition probability matrix

 ## Run
 ```